bunyaminbilenkaratas/bunyaminbilenkaratas/README.md

 ###

 <p align="left">
     🚀 Hey there!
-I'm Bünyamin, a passionate software engineer with expertise in C# and Laravel development.<br>
+I'm Bünyamin, a passionate computer engineer with expertise in C# and Laravel development.<br>
     📚 Currently diving deep into the world of C# and Laravel, exploring their intricacies and pushing the boundaries of what's possible.<br>
     💻 With a knack for crafting elegant solutions, I thrive on building scalable applications and solving complex problems.<br>
     🌟 Let's connect and collaborate on exciting projects!
 Feel free to reach out, and let's make some magic with C# and Laravel together!